turingschool/career-development-curriculum-site/module_one/mod1_week2.md

 ## Due Dates & Reminders
 * Complete the [exit ticket](https://forms.gle/wjgRVrCwbPcmG3Ap9) for today's lesson by **EOD Friday of Week 2.**
 * One of your deliverables by the end of the module is to complete your networking action step.
-Take time now to set aside time to get it completed, and if you have any questions about this, please reach out to Allison on Slack @allison_reu_singer.
+Take time now to set aside time to get it completed.
-* If you'd like to get additional reports on your Pairin strengths, reach out to Allison on Slack (@allison_reu_singer).
-* Check out upcoming PD office hours and bring your questions!